CanonicalLtd/maas-docs/en/manage-ha.md

 [PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/high-availability.html)
 and implement the variant of HA that you feel most comfortable with.

-A quick treatment of [PostgreSQL HA: hot standby](manage-ha-postgresql.md) has been provided here as a convenience only.
-Its purpose is to give an idea of what's involved at the command line level when implementing one particular form of HA.
+A quick treatment of [PostgreSQL HA: hot standby](manage-ha-postgresql.md) is provided here for convenience only.
+Its purpose is to give an idea of what's involved at the command line level when implementing one particular form of HA with PostgreSQL.

 ### Secondary region controller